InfoSeeking/Socrates/README.md

 	- Initial call, it should have a function run(param, working_set) which gets the data
 - Cache the working_set to reduce redundant downloading [done]

+#Quick Notes
+- Primitive parameters are converted to their actual values, fields are converted to arrays of the entry data they refer to
+- Fields defined in the specs for parameters and return values can be either strings or objects

 #Issues
 - On Chrome locally there is an issue where ajax calls take 15-20 seconds.
 This does not occur in Firefox.
 [Edit 3/4/2014 : this is a Chrome bug]
 - When I ran an analysis on a data set, a different entry was returned as the first entry (this was with tw_search)